RetroBloxxer/retrobloxxer.github.io/content/blog/2026-05-26-restrict/index.md

 WHICH MEANS NO MORE <abbr title="the act of viewing short form content nonstop">DOOMSCROLL</abbr>

 # epilogue
-the government loves blocking what we have bc the government is a fuckin pile of shit
+the government loves blocking what we have bc the government is a fuckin pile of bullshit

-and the media uses <abbr title="this shit">ts</abbr> as a marketing tactic
+and the media uses <abbr title="this shit">ts</abbr> as a marketing tactic to make parents worry abt their kids when in fact 90% the problem is the kid's psychology

 well, guess this sucks (and i hope i don't find myself in Silivri Prison bc Erdoğan)